 - Hawke’s Bay Today or The Hastings Leader newspapers as appropriate

-Anyone who feels they are adversely affected by the proposal will have 5 working days to lodge an objection.
+Anyone who feels they are adversely affected by the proposal will have 10 working days to lodge a submission.

-The application, with any objections received, will then go to the next available council or committee meeting.
-The Transportation Officer will discuss with the applicant any objections that they consider may be overcome by changes to the application or the traffic management plan.
+The application, with any submissions received, will then go to the next available council or committee meeting.
+The Transportation Officer will discuss with the applicant any submissions that they consider may be overcome by changes to the application or the Traffic Management plan.

-If approved, the road closure will be again advertised to the public.
+If approved, the Temporary road closure will be again advertised to the public.

 Timeframe for approval

-It takes between 2 and 4 weeks on average to get a proposal to the next available council or committee meeting.
+It takes between 4-8 weeks on average to get a proposal to the next available council or committee meeting.